Jagerfield/Mobile-Contacts-Library/README.md

 ## Privacy Policy

 This app sample will request the follwoing permission below which require user approval and is used for demonstration purposes only.
-No data is used or shared.
+No data is shared or used outside this app.

 * android.permission.READ_CONTACTS